syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 ## Recurrence Appointment

 The recurring appointment on a daily, weekly, monthly, or yearly interval.
-Recurring appointments can be created by setting the `RecurrenceRule` property in `ScheduleAppointment`.
+Recurring appointments can be created by setting the `RecurrenceRule` property in `ScheduleAppointment.`

 ### Recurrence rule

-The `RecurrenceRule` is a string value (RRULE) that contains the details of the recurrence appointments such as repeat type - daily or weekly or monthly or yearly, how many times it needs to be repeated, the interval duration, also the time period to render the appointment, and more.
+The `RecurrenceRule` is a string value (RRULE) that contains the details of the recurrence appointments such as repeat type, daily, weekly, monthly, or yearly.
+And how many times it needs to be repeated, the interval duration, also the time period to render the appointment, and more.
 The `RecurrenceRule` has the following properties and based on this property value, the recurrence appointments are rendered in the SfScheduler with its respective time period.

 <table>
 <tr><th>PropertyName</th>